0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/automatic-tuning-enable.md

 ### REST API

 To find out more about using a REST API to enable automatic tuning on a **server**, see [Server automatic tuning UPDATE and GET HTTP methods](/rest/api/sql/server-automatic-tuning).

+> [!NOTE]
+> Configuring automatic tuning options through the ARM (Azure Resource Manager) template is not supported at this time.

 ## Enable automatic tuning on an individual database